 Googlebook marks Google’s bold new laptop vision

-Googlebook appears to be Google’s most ambitious rethink of the laptop in more than a decade.
-After building the Chromebook era around cloud computing, the company is now shifting its attention toward AI-first personal computing.
-The newly introduced concept blends the flexibility of Android with the familiar desktop experience of ChromeOS, while placing Gemini AI at the center of everything.
+Googlebook seems like Google’s most ambitious laptop in more than a decade.
+After building Chromebook cloud computing laptops, the company is now turning its attention to AI-first personal computing.
+The fresh idea mixes Android’s flexible feel with the usual desktop vibe you get from ChromeOS, but it also puts Gemini AI in the centre of everything.

 What makes Googlebook interesting is that it is not being positioned as just another laptop.
 Google wants this to feel like a completely new category where the operating system behaves less like passive software and more like an active assistant.